sumup/sumup-go/DOCUMENTATION.md

 func (s *SubaccountsService) UpdateSubAccount(ctx context.Context, operatorId int, body UpdateSubAccountBody) (*Operator, error)
 ```

-UpdateSubAccount: Update operator.
-Updates operator.
+UpdateSubAccount: Update an operator Updates operator.
 If the operator was disabled and their password is updated they will be unblocked.
 Deprecated: Subaccounts API is deprecated, to update an user that's a member of your merchant account please use \[Update member\]\(https://developer.sumup.com/api/members/update\) instead.

 <a name="UpdateSubAccountBody"></a>
 ## type UpdateSubAccountBody